-Some 70 UK companies and more than 3,300 employees have signed up so far for the programme, which is being run by researchers at Cambridge and Oxford Universities and Boston College, as well as the non-profit advocacy groups 4 Day Week Global, the 4 Day Week UK Campaign and the UK think tank Autonomy.
+Some 61 UK companies and more than 3,300 employees signed up for the programme, run by researchers at Cambridge and Oxford Universities and Boston College, as well as the non-profit advocacy groups 4 Day Week Global, the 4 Day Week UK Campaign and the UK think tank Autonomy.

-A large majority - some 86 per cent - of the companies which took part in the trial said they were "extremely likely" or "likely" to consider keeping the four-day week policy after the trial period, according to a survey that saw the participation of 41 out of the 70 organisations trialing the shorter workweek.
+A large majority - some 92 per cent - of the companies which took part in the trial have decided to keep the four-day week policy after the trial period, hailing the pilot as a 'major breakthrough'.

 The pilot in the UK is one of several worldwide being run by 4 Day Week Global, which advocates for a shorter workweek.